 When moving in you’re normally expected to pay a bond (deposit) and sign a fixed term lease of 6-12 months.

 I live in a one bedroom furnished flat at the bottom of a house about 10 minutes walk up a hill from the central city.
-It’s close to the botanic gardens and I’ve lived here for close to three years paying $375 per week, which includes power, gas and internet.
+It’s close to the botanic gardens and I’ve lived here for over four years years paying $400 per week, which includes power, gas and internet.

 I love my landlords and the size of my flat – I’ve lived in smaller with flatmates and I love not owning furniture of my own.
 While friends are becoming nesters and accumulating a whole heap of possessions I like the idea that packing up and leaving with a couple of suitcases is a possibility.